gopigor12/gopigor12/README.md

 Apart from my technical knowledge and experience, I'm an individual with exceptional communication skills, helping like-minded people to find their path, and be a leader of their own journey.

-**🌎 FUN FACTS ABOUT ME:** <p>
+**🌎 FUN FACTS ABOUT ME:**

-🔹 Lived 23 years in Muscat, Oman, 2 years in Mumbai, India, and now exploring the USA! <p>
+🔹 Lived 23 years in Muscat, Oman, 2 years in Mumbai, India, and now exploring the USA!
-🔹 I can speak about 5 different languages! <p>
+🔹 I can speak about 5 different languages!
-🔹 Security + Psychology = My Favorite Combo (Cyberpsychology is underrated!) <p>
+🔹 Security + Psychology = My Favorite Combo (Cyberpsychology is underrated!)
-🔹 Ask me about my journey, hacking mindsets, and how cybersecurity is like a thriller movie! 🎬 <p> </p>
+🔹 Ask me about my journey, hacking mindsets, and how cybersecurity is like a thriller movie! 🎬 <p>

 **🔥 WHAT I'M CURRENTLY UP TO:** <p>